appworldng/bootstrap-navbar-mobile/README.md

 jQuery.js, BootStrap

 #### Mobile Navigation
-The **navbar-mobile.css & navbar-mobile.js** once added to your project can be used in teh following way...
+The **navbar-mobile.css & navbar-mobile.js** once added to your project can be used in the following way:
 ```
 <!DOCTYPE html>
 <html>